kryptoNkn/Calculator/README.md

 ## About project
 I decided to start creating my own GUI calculator to explore the WinForms platform.
 The project is not complicated, but I spent 2 whole days on it due to my laziness :3

+## Update from 11.10.2024
+I fixed the bug with incorrect text input.
+Added new functions such as: logarithm, natural logarithm, logarithm to the base 10, sine, cosine, tangent, cotangent, square root.
+Also made the interface more pleasant, and the API more correct.